memfault/interrupt/_posts/2019-04-18-zero-to-main-1.md

 title: "From zero to main(): Bare metal C"
 author: francois
 ---
-Working on embedded software, one quickly develops a quasi religious respect for the axioms of embedded C programming:
+Working on embedded software, one quickly develops a quasi-religious respect for the axioms of embedded C programming:

 1. The entry point of thy program shall be named "main".
-2. Thou shall initialize thy static variables, else The Machine shall set them to zero.
+2. Thou shalt initialize thy static variables, else The Machine shall set them to zero.
-3. Thou shall implement The Interrupts.
+3. Thou shalt implement The Interrupts.
 HardFault_Handler chief among them, but also SysTick_Handler.

 Ask an engineer where those rules come from, and they'll wave towards cryptic startup files implemented in assembly.
 Often times those files are copy-pasted from project to project.
 Seldom are they ever read, let alone modified.

 <!-- excerpt start -->